 Haemostatic forceps, also known as hemostats or artery forceps, are crucial instruments in surgical and emergency procedures for managing bleeding.
 Here are more detailed aspects of these tools:

-- Jaws: The jaws of haemostatic forceps are serrated or ridged to grip tissues or blood vessels securely.
+- Design and Structure: - Jaws: The jaws of haemostatic forceps are serrated or ridged to grip tissues or blood vessels securely.
 Some models have curved or straight jaws, depending on the intended use.

 - Locking Mechanism: They feature a ratchet mechanism that allows the forceps to lock in place, maintaining consistent pressure on the vessel or tissue.